 It’s a sad fact, but sometimes trying to get a fair settlement out of an insurance company after an auto wreck can be nearly as stressful as the accident itself.
 However, getting the necessary funds isn’t just essential to your recovery, you also have a right to be compensated for all the pain and negative emotions you suffer through because of your injuries.

-The insurance company might not be interested in looking out for your best interests, but Wagner Law is.
-A Scottsdale car accident lawyer from our firm can help you determine how much compensation you need and what your next step should be.
+The insurance company might not be interested in looking out for your best interests, but The Injury Law Group is.
+Our Scottsdale car accident lawyer, Attorney Our lawyer, can help you determine how much compensation you need and what your next step should be.

 The Importance of Proving Negligence in a Car Crash

 Not only is proving the fault of the responsible party central to any personal injury claim, but it’s also necessary to minimize the amount of fault you can be found responsible for.
 This is because Arizona observes comparative negligence, which means that a percentage of fault will be assigned to each party involved in the wreck.

 While you can seek compensation as long as someone else was also at fault, your own percentage of the blame will reduce the financial award you receive by that same percentage.
 So if you receive an award of $100,000 but are 25 percent at fault, you’ll only receive $75,000 in the end.
 This makes it critical to work with a Scottsdale car accident lawyer who can build a strong case to minimize your fault.

 Determining Fault and Investigating the Cause of the Collision